corda/corda-docs-portal/content/en/platform/corda/4.13/community/codestyle.md

 (for example) a simple immutable data holder.

-Code that supports callbacks or event listeners should always accept an `Executor` argument that defaults to `MoreExecutors.directThreadExecutor()` (i.e. the calling thread) when registering the callback.
-This makes it easy to integrate the callbacks with whatever threading environment the calling code expects, e.g. serialised onto a single worker thread if necessary, or run directly on the background threads used by the class if the callback is thread safe and doesn’t care in what context it’s invoked.
+Code that supports callbacks or event listeners should always accept an `Executor` argument that defaults to `MoreExecutors.directThreadExecutor()` (that is, the calling thread) when registering the callback.
+This makes it easy to integrate the callbacks with whatever threading environment the calling code expects; for example, serialised onto a single worker thread if necessary, or run directly on the background threads used by the class if the callback is thread safe and doesn’t care in what context it’s invoked.

-In the prototyping code it’s OK to use synchronised methods i.e. with an exposed lock when the use of locking is quite trivial.
+In the prototyping code it’s OK to use synchronised methods; that is, with an exposed lock when the use of locking is quite trivial.
 If the synchronisation in your code is getting more complex, consider the following: